Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Notes:

-- good explainer, source of img: https://golden.com/wiki/Nothing-at-stake_problem-639PVZA
-- unlike PoW where voting on a chain costs something _extrinsic_ to the system, PoS has only _intrinsic_ measures to do accounting of consensus rules.
+- Unlike PoW where voting on a chain costs something _extrinsic_ to the system, PoS has only _intrinsic_ measures to do accounting of consensus rules.
+- **Critical:** This was a problem with early naive implementations of PoS.
+  Modern PoS schemes avoid this specific problem by having the security deposit and slashing for equivocation (in a few slides)
+- Good explainer, source of image: https://golden.com/wiki/Nothing-at-stake_problem-639PVZA

 ---v